bitmark-inc/bitmark-sdk-doc/source/includes/_action.md

 sdk.Bitmark.Respond(params)
 ```

+The receiver can also reject the bitmark transfer offer.
+The status of the bitmark will reverted to `settled`, and the sender can create a new transfer offer.

-> Sender wants to cancel the bitmark transfer offer
+### Cancel the transfer offer

 ```javascript
 let params = Bitmark.newTransferResponseParams(bitmark, response = RESPONSE_TYPE.CANCEL);